mrspeaker/digibotsAndCo/README.md

 ## Bugz & TODO

-- french version
 - players can stack and never separate
 - time is real time, not game time. don't change tabs!
-- sfx toggle in paws
-- music toggle in paws
+- sfx/tunes toggle in paws
 - pretty-fy paws
 - no ajax error handling when loading levels